cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 Linked Data and SPARQL and reading earlier posts would be advisable before continuing.
 This post will proceed in four parts.
 First, a practical example as to why Named Graphs are necessary and useful.
-Second, a theoretical overview of the situation in terms of both RDF and how that interacts with IrishGen.
-Third, what a Named Graph looks like within the IrishGen dataset and how to read the dataset in light of Named Graphs.
-Fourth, and finally, how to use Named Graphs with SPARQL and what capabilities they allow when searching the database.
+Second, a discussion of the Named Graphs and the Default Graph and how they interact.
+Third, how Named Graphs are searched via SPARQL in the context of IrishGen.
+Fourth, and finally, how and why the `owl:sameAs` predicate is used in IrishGen and what effects it has to the result sets returned from the two Triplestores.
 The outcome is that the reader will have an appreciation for: why Named Graphs exist, what this means for the structure of the IrishGen dataset, and how to use this facility in their queries.
+Additionally, the user will get an appreciation for how and why `owl:sameAs` is handled in the two Triplestores and what effect that will have on their query's result sets.

 # Provenance of Data